farfetch-chat-rd/farfetch-chat-rd.github.io/content/english/contact/_index.md

 ---
-title: "Drop Us A Note"
+title: "Partners"
-description: "Queries about the project status and other doubts"
+description: "Get to know the consortium and ask us anything about the project status and other doubts"
 draft: false
 bg_image: "images/featue-bg.jpg"
 ---